gruntwork-io/cloud-nuke/README.md

 	myCustomConfig.WithMaxRetries(3)
 	myCustomConfig.WithLogLevel(aws.LogDebugWithRequestErrors)
 	// Optionally, set custom credentials
-	// myCustomConfig.WithCredentials(<your-custom-credentials>)
+	// myCustomConfig.WithCredentials()

-	// Pass your custom config to cloud-nuke prior to calling any library methods.
-This is how you would pass external
+	// Be sure to set your config prior to calling any library methods such as NewQuery externalcreds.Set(myCustomConfig)
-    // credentials into a cloud-nuke script
-	nuke_creds.Set(myCustomConfig)

 	// NewQuery is a convenience method for configuring parameters you want to pass to your resource search query, err := nuke_aws.NewQuery(